corocoto/CRB-language/README.md

 * `CreativeRusBear` - also keyword used to create function;
 * `if` - conditional operator if;
     * `then` - if conditional operator return true, then write this keyword;
-    * `else` - if conditional operator return false, then write this keyword;
+    * `else` - if conditional operator return false, then write this keyword.

-***A few words about the features of this programming language*** You can also write code without curly braces and the keywords 'then' or 'else'.
+***A few words about the features of this programming language***

+You can also write code without curly braces and the keywords 'then' or 'else'.
 In this case, I note that this is a lot of similarity with the JavaScript programming language.
 This also applies to functions.

 ### Examples: